jpcerrone/TanksGodot/README.md

 ### Debugging
 Check out the scripts/Debug.gd file where you can enable some flags to debug either the enemy bullet's raycasts or their movement raycasts.

+You can also set the starting level for the main game there.

 The runGame and runLevel powershell scripts can be used to launch the game or a particular level from VSCode's console.

 ## Author